-- Lagr Mult is the Lagrange multiplier for the associated bound.
-This will be zero if State is FR unless $BL(j) \leq -bigbnd$ and $BU(j) \geq bigbnd$ , in which case the entry will be blank.
-If x is optimal, the multiplier should be non-negative if State is LL and non-positive if State is UL. - Slack is the difference between the variable Value and the nearer of its (finite) bounds BL(j) and BU(j).
+- Lower Bound is the lower bound specified for the variable.
+None indicates that $BL(j) \leq -bigbnd$ .
+Upper Bound is the upper bound specified for the variable.
+None indicates that $BU(j) \geq bigbnd$ . - Slack is the difference between the variable Value and the nearer of its (finite) bounds BL(j) and BU(j).
 A blank entry indicates that the associated variable is not bounded (i.e., $BL(j) \leq -bigbnd$ and $BU(j) \geq bigbnd$ ).

-The meaning of the printout for general constraints is the same as that given above for variables, with 'variable' replaced by 'constraint', BL(j) and BU(j) are replaced by BL(n+j) and BU(n+j) respectively, and with the following change in the heading:
+The meaning of the printout for general constraints is the same as that given above for variables, with 'variable' replaced by 'constraint', BL(j) and BU(j) are replaced by BL(n+j) and BU(n+j) respectively, and with the following change in the heading.

-L Con gives the name (L) and index j, for $j = 1, 2, ..., n_L$ of the linear constraint.
+L Con gives the name (L) and index j, for j = 1, 2, ..., m of the constraint.